Professor Janine Kirby

 - Research interests

 My research interests are the genetics of MND and how gene expression profiling can be used to investigate the pathogenic mechanisms of neurodegeneration and to identify diagnostic and prognostic biomarkers.
-MND is genetically heterogeneous, with over 25 loci identified for the most common form of the disease, ALS, and the causative genes have been identified at most of these through the application of next generation sequencing.
+MND is genetically heterogeneous, with over 30 genes identified for the most common form of the disease, amyotrophic lateral sclerosis (ALS), which in some patients can also be associated with frontotemporal dementia (FTD).
+The use of next generation sequencing, both whole exome and whole genome sequencing has significantly increased the identification of new genes.

 Since individuals with known genetic variants of MND are generally indistinguishable from sporadic patients in the clinical setting, the disease is thought to progress along common pathways which result in the death of the motor neurones.
 Therefore, by understanding the pathogenic mechanisms in the genetic variants of the disease, it is hoped that the results will be widely applicable to other cases where the cause is currently unknown.

-My research therefore focuses on obtaining gene expression profiles from experimental models of the disease and from patient and control samples, in order to both elucidate the reasons why the motor neurones are dying and to identify useful biomarkers of ALS.
-More recently, I am looking at the impact of therapeutic treatments on the blood transcriptome.
+My research therefore focuses on obtaining gene expression profiles from experimental models of the disease and from patient and control samples, in order to both elucidate the reasons why the motor neurones are dying and to identify useful biomarkers of ALS, including micro RNAs and other non-coding RNAs.
+More recently, as part of a large clinical trial, I am assessing the impact of therapeutic treatments on the blood transcriptome to help understand the mechanisms of action of low dose interleukin-2.

-- The involvement of regulatory T cells in amyotrophic lateral sclerosis and their therapeutic potential..
-Amyotroph Lateral Scler Frontotemporal Degener, 1-10.
+- The involvement of regulatory T cells in amyotrophic lateral sclerosis and their therapeutic potential.
+Amyotrophic lateral sclerosis & frontotemporal degeneration.
+View this article in WRRO

 - TDP43 proteinopathy is associated with aberrant DNA methylation in human amyotrophic lateral sclerosis.
 Neuropathology and Applied Neurobiology.
 View this article in WRRO